ADHD Interventions

 Source: mims.com

 There have been numerous advances made in how ADHD is treated.
 Now, stimulants are the medication of choice for individuals who struggle with ADHD.
 Studies have shown that individuals with ADHD find stimulants have a calming effect and increase their ability to function.
 Strattera is a non-stimulant drug that also assists in helping weaken the symptoms of ADHD.
-At the same time, Strattera can help with mood disorders that may coexist in individuals that struggle with ADHD.
-For individuals that struggle with both ADHD and depression and/or anxiety: Strattera may be extremely helpful when functioning every day is difficult.
+At the same time, Strattera can help with mood disorders that may coexist in individuals who struggle with ADHD.
+For individuals who struggle with both ADHD and depression and/or anxiety, Strattera may be extremely helpful when functioning every day is difficult.
 “However, it is imperative that one does not self-diagnose.
-It is even more dangerous for patients to self-medicate with the kinds of drugs that are often prescribed to patients with ADHD,” Samoon Ahmad M.D. reminds.
+It is even more dangerous for patients to self-medicate with the kinds of drugs that are often prescribed to patients with ADHD,” Samoon Ahmad M.D. says.

 Modifying Behavior